-As perimeter defences become easy to crack automated and policy based network segmentation solves two biggest challenges for CIOs – security and complexity.
+As traditional perimeter defences become easy to crack automated and policy based network segmentation solves two biggest challenges for CIOs – security and complexity.

 Enterprise Networks are subjected to meet sudden business changes and requirements.
 In doing so, networks become vulnerable.
 In worst cases it turns out to be the next WannaCry, Petya, or NotPetya.
 Evolving traffic patterns of the cloud era have increased the focus on network security.
 Not so surprisingly, Gartner highlights a rise in security investments for cyber/information security by 55%.
 And as security measures proliferate, network segmentation hits a new radar in the IT security tech stacks.

 Network Segmentation continues to be a crucial technique for IT teams in today’s dynamic IT ecosystem.
 So what is Network Segmentation?
 Implemented in a variety of ways the benefits of network segmentation are numerous.
 The most basic function and advantage of network segmentation is that it allows network administrators to isolate traffic.
 In the age of SD-WAN, evolving further into advance techniques like micro-segmentation, network segmentation is allowing IT teams to segment traffic at the granular level.